 Lena Valencia has held positions at A Public Space and BOMB Magazine, and for three years hosted the HiFi Reading Series in Manhattan.
 She teaches at the Sackett Street Writers Workshop and Catapult.
 Her writing has appeared in Joyland, BOMB, the Masters Review, and elsewhere.
 She has an MFA in fiction from The New School, is the recipient of a 2019 Elizabeth George Foundation grant, and has been awarded residencies at the Vermont Studio Center and the Virginia Center for the Creative Arts.
 For more information please visit lenavalencia.com.

 Jinwoo Chong is an MFA candidate for fiction at Columbia University.
 His work has appeared or is forthcoming in CRAFT, Salamander, Tahoma Literary Review, The Forge, No Contact, and others.
 He serves as fiction editor for Columbia Journal.

 Will Allison, Contributing Editor

-Former executive editor of Story magazine and former editor-at-large for Zoetrope: All-Story, Allison is the author of the novels What You Have Left (Free Press, 2007) and the New York Times bestseller Long Drive Home (Free Press, 2011).
-He lives with his family in South Orange, New Jersey.
-For more information, please visit www.willallison.com.
+Former executive editor of Story and former editor-at-large for Zoetrope: All-Story, Will Allison is the author of the novels What You Have Left and the New York Times bestseller Long Drive Home.
+He joined One Story in 2011 as a contributing editor and teacher.
+He lives with his family in New Jersey, where he works as an independent editor for hire.
+For more information please visit willallison.com.